Denied Social Security Disability Claim?

 Social Security Disability Impairments

 Social Security disability impairments are classified into two categories: severe and non-severe.
 Any impairment which does not meet the SSA's definition of severe will be considered non-severe by default.
-A non-severe impairment is one that doesn't limit (or minimally limits) your ability to do "basic work activities."
-Non-severe impairments also include impairments that (a) are not fatal, and (b) will improve within 12 months.
+A non-severe impairment is one that does not substantially limit your ability to perform basic work activities.

 • Walking, standing, sitting, pushing, pulling, and other physical capabilities.